WizTonE/WizTonE.github.io/source/_posts/Rescue-uncommitted-file-while-git-reset-hard.md

 - Using 'git add .' {% asset_img 04.png %}
 - Using 'git reset --hard' for demo and we can see those files are gone.{% asset_img 05.png %}
 - Using 'git reflog' then realize does not have any commit {% asset_img 06.png %}
-So how should we rescue the files?
+So how do we rescue the files?

 # First : Collect all dangling files to lost-found folders
 We can collect all dangling files by this command {% codeblock line_number:false %} git fsck --lost-found {% endcodeblock %}